rtamalin/scc-hypervisor-collector/doc/man/scc-hypervisor-collector.1.md

 # DESCRIPTION

-The **scc-hypervisor-collector** collects details that are relevant to SUSE Customer Center (SCC) subscription compliance tracking, from the specified hypervisors.
+The **scc-hypervisor-collector** collects details that are relevant to SUSE Customer Center (SCC) subscription compliance tracking from the specified hypervisors.

 The collected details include the total system RAM, CPU architecture